PJUllrich/traceroute/README.md

 - `timeout` - Response timeout in seconds (default: `1`)
 - `probes` - Number of parallel probes per TTL (default: `3`)
 - `print_output` - Toggle console output (default: `true`)

+## Caveats and Considerations

+- This library is untested on Windows.
+Please report any issues for investigation.
+- You may need to run as `sudo` depending on your OS, though try without it first.
+IPv6 ICMP probes on macOS definitely require sudo.
+If you get `:eperm` errors, use `sudo`.
+- Running many parallel probes can cause performance issues since each ICMP socket receives (but filters) all ICMP replies.
+Contact me if this affects you.
+I have a potential fix which is not yet implemented.

 ## Useful `traceroute` commands to run comparisons